NixM0nk3y/golang-lambda/README.md

-# dyanmodb-clone
+# golang-lambda

-This is a dyanmodb-clone application
+Basic framework for a golang lambda based on chi